-In the first quarter of the current year, 2020, global capital markets experienced an unprecedented set of circumstances caused by the worldwide outbreak of the human virus, COVID-19.
+In the first two quarters of the current year, 2020, global capital markets experienced an unprecedented set of circumstances caused by the worldwide outbreak of the human virus, COVID-19.
 Canadian and global travel restrictions were imposed mid-way through the first quarter and have extended to the date of publication.
 For the junior mining and exploration sector, the imposition of 'shelter in place' restrictions have delayed, curtailed and/or cancelled exploration activities up to the time of this publication.
-For HighGold, these travel and shelter in place restrictions saw the Company terminate its ongoing drill program at two of its three Timmins, Ontario properties in March 2020 with plans to return later in the year after COVID-19 related restrictions have been relaxed.
-The Company awaits a decision from market regulators on the possible extension of the expenditure of flow-through funds beyond the normal timeframe for expenditure within the Canadian income tax rules.
-HighGold has yet to feel the effects of the travel restrictions on field exploration plans for the Alaska prospects as the Alaska field season is due to begin in late June to early July.
-The State of Alaska has deemed mining and exploration to be an essential business to support critical infrastructure.
-With a plan in place for keeping employees, contractors and communities safe, the Company's Alaska exploration season is projected to commence in late June 2020, with appropriate COVID-19 transmission mitigation protocols in place for personnel traveling to and from the exploration camp.
+For HighGold, these travel and shelter in place restrictions saw the Company terminate its ongoing drill program at two of its three Timmins, Ontario properties in March 2020 with plans to return later in the year once COVID-19 related restrictions have been relaxed.
+HighGold experienced only a minor delay (roughly 4 weeks) in commencing field exploration as planned for the Alaska prospects The State of Alaska has deemed mining and exploration to be an essential business to support critical infrastructure.
+With a plan in place for keeping employees, contractors and communities safe, the Company's Alaska exploration season commenced in late June 2020 with appropriate COVID-19 transmission mitigation protocols in place for personnel traveling to and from the exploration camp.